wriley/dayzOfflinePersistent/README.md

 # dayzOfflinePersistent

-Saves your character and gear plus enables beards (no shaving yet) for DayZ 0.63 stress test offline mode
+Saves your character and gear plus enables beards (shave with knife in hand) for DayZ 0.63 stress test offline mode

 This is a rudimentary system on a stress test build.
 Don't assume anything will work.
 Your milk will curdle, your car won't start, heck even your dog will probably suffer.